Cloudprofiler: TSC-based inter-node profiling and high-throughput data ingestion for cloud streaming workloads: Related Work

+The timestamp-counter-based precise Relative Clock Synchronization Protocol (TSC-RCSP)~\cite{Tian2014} achieves a 10-microsecond accuracy for measuring the relative offset between clocks.
+It uses \ac{TSC} values and the \ac{TSC} frequency to measure the time offset between two clocks.
+They calculate the frequency every \SI{100}{\second} to mitigate the problem with the oscillator frequency error.
+TSC-RCSP has the following shortcomings.
+First, the protocol requires a modified network interface card (NIC) to acquire timestamps.
+They developed a kernel module to calculate the \ac{TSC} frequency periodically; however, such a modification is infeasible for the guest OS in a hypervised environment.
+Second, the error of TSC-RCSP is not bounded.
+TSC-RCSP guarantees a synchronization accuracy of \SI{10}{\micro\second} with \SI{97}{\percent} confidence.
+Third, TSC-RCSP does not target general-purpose communication networks, \textit{e.g.}, LAN or the Internet.
+Instead, the authors designed the protocol for distributed real-time control systems, where real-time support is assumed, and fixed-size packets travel via a control network.

-Chen and Yang proposes a clock synchronization scheme using a Time Synchronization Function (TSF) counter available in Wi-Fi network cards~\cite{ptpwifi2021}.
+Chen and Yang propose a clock synchronization scheme using a Time Synchronization Function (TSF) counter available in Wi-Fi network cards~\cite{ptpwifi2021}.
 The authors emulate a hardware \ac{PTP} clock using the TSF counter and show that they achieve \SI{1}{\micro\second}-level accuracy between Wi-Fi devices.

-\cite{OneWay} describes their algorithm to compare accuracy of \emph{One-Way Delay (OWD)} estimation mechanisms.
-OWD is a formal estimation of half the RTT, \textit{i.e.}, $\left(RTT \cdot 0.5\right)$.
-This informal estimation \emph{average (av)} can not be the true OWD, because network time always differs on the way to a target node, and the way back to the originated node.
+The authors of~\cite{OneWay} describe the algorithm that compares the accuracy of the \emph{One-Way Delay (OWD)} estimation mechanisms.
+OWD is a formal estimation of half the \ac{RTT}, \textit{i.e.}, $\left(\text{RTT} \cdot 0.5\right)$.
+This informal estimation \emph{average (av)} can not be the true OWD because network time always differs on the way to a target node and the way back to the originated node.
 In this work, the authors propose a way to formally compare their previous contribution \emph{minimum pairs (mp)} to the informal estimation algorithm.

-\emph{Time-of-Flight Aware Time Synchronization Protocol (TATS)}~\cite{Thiele:2016} is a multi-hop time synchronization protocol for energy-consumption aware wireless devices which achieves sub-microsecond synchronization error.
-It tackles the problem with propagation delay between antennas by applying compensation to each link with estimated delay shipped on a message.
+\emph{Time-of-Flight Aware Time Synchronization Protocol (TATS)}~\cite{Thiele:2016} is a multi-hop time synchronization protocol for energy-consumption-aware wireless devices which achieves sub-microsecond synchronization error.
+It tackles the propagation delay problem between antennas by applying compensation to each link with an estimated delay shipped on a message.

-Researchers have discovered that \acp{SPE} start to show backpressure when they ingest tuples more than they can handle.
-Furthermore, a widely used data generator, Apache Kafka, suffers from low throughput, capped at \SI{420}{\kilo\tuple/\second}~\cite{Kafka:eval}.
-This leads to the need for well-defined criteria that how much throughput the streaming frameworks can process without piling up input data.
+Researchers have observed that \acp{SPE} start to exhibit backpressure when the tuple arrival rate exceeds the processing capacity of the SPE.
+A widely used data generator, Apache Kafka, suffers from low throughput, capped at \SI{420}{\kilo\tuple/\second}~\cite{Kafka:eval}.
+The backpressure issue requires well-defined criteria for how much throughput the streaming frameworks can process without backpressure.